We’re here to help

 Yes – take a look at the Winners’ Galleries from previous years and you will see some stunning B&W images, not least Larry Louie, Timothy Allen, Marsel van Oosten and Katy Gomez Catalina’s wonderful photographs that won the overall prize in 2010, 2013, 2015 and 2019 respectively.

-No, but we accept prints or digital scans from transparencies/slides.
+No, but we accept online entries of digital scans from transparencies/slides or film.
 In the past, too many entrants submitted great pictures as poor quality duplicate slides.
 This meant that the judges couldn’t assess the images properly, and as a result potentially winning entries were eliminated.
-With regret, we took the decision to accept prints and online submissions only – and, of course, those prints or online submissions can come from images originally shot on film, or digitally.

 Yes!
 In fact, our overall winner in 2007 won with panoramic images, and in 2006 there were two panoramic winners, one runner up and a commended.
 Images stitched to form a panoramic image will be accepted provided that the entrant declares, at the time of submission, that the final image has been produced in this way.